-A. Temporary Cash Assistance for Needy Families (TANF)
+C. Temporary Cash Assistance for Needy Families (TANF)/General Assistance (GA)

-1. What is TANF?
+1. What is TANF or GA?

-The TANF program provides financial assistance to needy families with dependent children.
-See Appendix A-1 for the FY 2021 income limits for eligibility and the TANF grant amounts.
+The TANF or GA program provides financial assistance to needy families with dependent children.
+See Appendix A for the FY 2022 income limits for eligibility and the TANF grant amounts.
 The program also helps you find employment through job training, job readiness, child care, tuition assistance, case management, and other services.
 You will be required to participate in work, education, or training services unless you get an exemption.

-2. Who Can Get TANF?
+2. Who Can Get TANF or GA?

-To be eligible for the D.C.
-TANF program, you must be a D.C. resident and:
+To be eligible you must be a D.C. resident and:

-- Be responsible for a child under 18, or under 19 who is enrolled in a full-time secondary school (or similar vocational or technical program); - Be a U.S. national, citizen, legal alien, or permanent resident (or certain other immigrant, such as refugee, victim of human trafficking, or domestic violence victim); - Have low-income well below the Federal Poverty Level (see Appendix A-1); - Meet asset limits of \$2,000 (\$3,000 if person 60 or older or disabled lives in household); and - Be under-employed, unemployed, or about to become unemployed.
+- ▶ Be living with and responsible for a child under 18, or under 19 who is enrolled in a full-time secondary school (or similar vocational or technical program); - ▶ Be a U.S. national, citizen, legal alien, or permanent resident (or certain other immigrant, such as refugee, victim of human trafficking, or domestic violence victim); - ► Have low-income well below the Federal Poverty Level (see Appendix A); - Meet asset limits of \$2,000 (\$3,000 if person 60 or older or disabled lives in household); and - Be under-employed, unemployed, or about to become unemployed.

+\For TANF, you must also be related to the child.

-TANF is only available to parents and relatives raising a child (relatives must prove they are related).
-Unrelated caregivers can apply for the General Assistance Program for Children on the same application.
-A court order or Custodial Power of Attorney is not required to receive TANF or General Assistance, but proof that the child lives with you must be provided.
+A court order or Custodial Power of Attorney is not required to receive TANF or General Assistance, but proof that the child lives with you must be provided for both, and proof the child is related to you must be provided for TANF.